Mansur Gavriel's Signature Bucket Bag Just Went Vegan

 Who doesn't love an apple?
 It's crunchy, it's sweet, and it's a key ingredient in some of the best desserts.
 But did you think the fruit you snack on could be transformed into a trendy bucket bag?
-Mansur Gavriel has done just that with its Vegan Apple Leather Bucket Bag.
+Mansur Gavriel has done just that with its Vegan Apple Leather Bucket Bag (AUD $865).

-After launching the Upcycled Woven Mini Bucket Bag last month, the iconic bucket bag brand has returned with an eco-friendly version of its signature style at a lower price.
-Mansur Gavriel's Vegan Apple Leather Bucket Bag features an innovative way to reduce waste, recycling apple skins from Northern Italy to make the bags.
-You're not getting any ordinary apples, but imported apples.

 Advertisement